 1. Exhibitors are encouraged to expand their scope of livestock project experience to include breeding livestock projects.

 1. The local show has the responsibility to enforce the rules and regulations at their show.
-Any further action needs to be submitted in writing to the State Junior Livestock Association Board.
+Any further action needs to be submitted in writing to the Utah Junior Livestock Shows Association Board.
 Shows that do not comply and enforce the rules adopted may lose Association funding.
-If immediate action is needed, the board of the Utah State Junior Livestock Shows Association is empowered to make the ruling decision.
+If immediate action is needed, the board of the Utah Junior Livestock Shows Association is empowered to make the ruling decision.
 The State Veterinarian has the final ruling on lamb tail docking and any health issues.

 Penalties for violation of any State Fair rules will be decided by the Utah State Fair Show Committee and the Utah State Fair Board of Directors.